 - Organ perforation

 Multiple failing meshes require multiple surgeries to replace them, requiring the patient to experience greater mental and physical stresses on their body.
-All of the lawsuits involve similar claims – claims that the transvaginal mesh and bladder sling products were defective and unreasonably dangerous.
+All the lawsuits involve similar claims – claims that the transvaginal mesh and bladder sling products were defective and unreasonably dangerous.

-Johnson & Johnson is among the other manufactures that face similar allegations to those raised in this trial, more than 50,000 claims strong.
+Johnson & Johnson is among the other manufacturers that face similar allegations to those raised in this trial, more than 50,000 claims strong.
 American Medical Systems (AMS) currently faces more than 14,250 claims, while Johnson & Johnson is a close second with more than 13,000 claims.
 Boston Scientific has approximately 8,300 claims, while C.R.
 Bard faces 6,100, Coloplast Corp approximately 1,250, Cook Medical 150, and Neomedic faces approximately 25.